It's been a long and winding road to bring us here.

 It's the precursor to ALL our sex or steroidal hormones.

 Not just progesterone.
-Not just cortisol.
+Not just testosterone or estrogen.

 All of them!